lrbalt/epd-bootscreen/README.md

 sudo systemctl enable epd-bootscreen
 ```

-This scripts requires an executable in `/home/pi/epd-bootscreen/` but you can change this to your liking
+This scripts requires an executable in `/home/pi/epd-bootscreen/` but you can change this to your liking.

 Please note that epd-bootscreen needs access to `/dev/spidev0.0`.
 It seems the earliest that this device is available is at the `sysinit` target.
-I'd like to find out if replacing `spidev` can change this
+I'd like to find out if replacing `spidev` can change this.